Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/shopify-plugin.md

 ## Considerations

+- The Shopify integration is available for all Amplitude plans.
 - The Shopify App was built to solve the general use cases for most Shopify stores.
 We designed a generalized Out of the Box Taxonomy to include events and properties that most Shopify stores would be interested in tracking.
 - We recommend leveraging our Amplitude SDKs or APIs in addition to this app if your Shopify Store has a high degree of in-built functionality or if you require instrumenting a lot of custom events outside our taxonomy list.
 - In addition, using [Govern](https://help.amplitude.com/hc/en-us/articles/360043750992-Govern-Manage-your-Amplitude-data-at-scale), you’ll be able to manage event types, properties, and user properties from a single interface.